 Ed Session Proposals

 The National Association for Campus Activities invites staff and students from member institutions and associate members to submit educational program proposals for NACA® Live and NACA® Conferences.
 Presenting is an excellent professional development opportunity, as you share expertise and demonstrate knowledge on topics relevant to students and professional school staff in campus activities and those who provide products and services related to campus activities.
-Associate Members who have a submissions selected are required to purchase a booth at the event.

 Deadlines to Submit:

-- NACA Providence - July 18 (closed)
+- NACA Savannah: July 24

-- NACA Lexington - Aug.
-1 (closed)
+- NACA Hartford: Aug.
+7

 Components of an Education Session Proposal